- Download our Moving to Brussels Guide (PDF)

-Brussels is home to Europe’s very first shopping arcade and this noteworthy attraction is not to be missed.
-If the impressive and aesthetic architecture isn’t enough to dazzle, peruse the shops, make a few purchases, and watch the world go by over a cup of coffee from one of the quaint arcade cafés.
+Brussels is home to Europe's very first shopping arcade, completed in 1847.
+This noteworthy attraction isn't to be missed.
+If the impressive and aesthetic architecture isn't enough to dazzle, peruse the shops, make a few purchases, and watch the world go by over a cup of coffee from one of the quaint arcade cafés.

-The Grand Place is frequented by locals and tourists alike, and is indeed well worth a visit.
-Spend the afternoon admiring the wonderful architecture that surrounds the square, perusing the stalls that line it, or enjoying a cup of coffee at one of its pavement cafés.
+The Grand Place is frequented by locals and tourists alike and is indeed well worth a visit.
+Spend the afternoon admiring the incredible architecture surrounding the square, peruse the stalls that line it, or enjoy a cup of coffee at one of its pavement cafés.

 Brussels Town Hall

-Architecturally speaking, Brussels Town Hall is one of the finest buildings in Brussels and it survived some of the worst bombings during World War II when nearly every other building on the Grand Place was destroyed.
+Architecturally speaking, Brussels Town Hall is one of the finest buildings in Brussels.
+It survived some of the worst bombings during World War II when nearly every other building on the Grand Place was destroyed.
 Take a tour of this magnificent building and discover the art, architecture, tapestries and history that lie inside.

 Museum of Cocoa and Chocolate

 Anyone with a sweet tooth should head directly to the Museum of Cocoa and Chocolate for a decadent day of fine Belgian chocolate.
-The museum is a tasteful tribute to the country’s famed love of chocolate.
-Visitors can even see the master chocolatiers at work and sample their wares on occasion.
+The museum is a tasteful tribute to the country's famed love of chocolate.
+Visitors can even see the master chocolatiers at work and sample their wares.